amzn/oss-contribution-tracker/browser/extensions/README.md

 # Display Extensions

-Display extensions allow site administrators to change how the attribution builder looks and functions on the client side.
+Display extensions allow site administrators to change how the contribution tracker looks and functions on the client side.
 You can think of them like plugins for a template engine.
 They can alter things like the site name/logo, footer, and other pieces as functionality is added.

 ## Format